 Keep Your Body Cool

 Sweat takes a lot of water from your body, so you should avoid heat to minimize sweating.
 Stay under a shade as often as possible, and in hot weather, bathe in the seawater to cool your body.

 Seawater can cause boils and rashes on sensitive skin, so you should only use it when necessary.
-An alternative to bathing in seawater is to wash your clothes in it and put them on while wet.
-If rain falls, don’t forget to take a shower and wash your clothes in it.
+An alternative to bathing in seawater is washing your clothes and putting them on while wet.
+If rain falls, don’t forget to shower and wash your clothes.

 Being lost at sea can be terrifying and desperate, but it is possible to survive and access fresh water if necessary.
 The methods for getting fresh water at sea include using the plastic sail in your vessel to collect rainwater, storing rainwater in a clean plastic container, distilling seawater with a solar still, collecting dew, exploring ice as a hydration option, and trying fish fluids as a replacement for water.